wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola.md

 You can configure several triggers with different filters for BOLA protection.

-## Using API Discovery with automatic BOLA protection enabled
+## Automatic BOLA protection for endpoints discovered by API Discovery

-The **[API Discovery](../../about-wallarm-waf/api-discovery.md)** module is able to automatically create the BOLA [triggers](../../user-guides/triggers/triggers.md).
+Automatic BOLA protection is available if you use the **[API Discovery](../../about-wallarm/api-discovery.md)** module.

+To enable auto protection, contact the [Wallarm technical support](mailto:support@wallarm.com).

-### Enabling API Discovery automatic BOLA protection
+### Logic of automatic BOLA protection

-To enable the API Discovery automatic BOLA protection:

-1. Make sure you have API Discovery subscription and Wallarm node 4.2 or above.
-1. Contact the [Wallarm support team](mailto:support@wallarm.com) to do one of the following:

-    * Request automatic BOLA protection for API Discovery.
+The default logic of automatic BOLA protection is the following:
-    * Discuss or modify automatic BOLA protection configuration.
-The following may be configured:
-        * Parameters for triggers creation:

-            * Number of nesting levels in the endpoint, e.g. `domain.com/path1/path2/path3/path4` (variable PATH parameters are also considered to be nesting levels, e.g. `domain.com/path1/path2/path3/{variative_path4}`).
-From all endpoints  that the API Discovery finds, it will consider only those with a level not lower than the specified and there is at least one variability Default value is `3`.
-            * To optimize the operation of the node and maintain a balance of load and protection level, a trigger will be created for the specified number of endpoints that are most likely to be the target of a BOLA.
-Default value is `50`.
+* Protects 50 API endpoints that are most likely to be the target of the BOLA attacks, e.g. those with [variability in endpoints](../../about-wallarm/api-discovery.md#variability-in-endpoints): `domain.com/path1/path2/path3/{variative_path4}`.

-        * Parameters to be set within created triggers:
+* Does not consider the first 50 requests originating from the same IP in 30 seconds to be malicious.

-            * Condition: the number of requests from the same IP per interval of time the endpoint receives.
-Default value is `50` requests per `30` seconds.
+* Does not block BOLA attacks, only registers them in the event list when the threshold of requests from the same IP is reached.
+The requests will keep going to your applications.
-            * Reaction: default (`Mark as BOLA`) may be extended or replaced with [graylisting](../../user-guides/ip-lists/graylist.md) or [denylisting](../../user-guides/ip-lists/denylist.md) for the period of time.

-### Viewing list of automatically created BOLA protection triggers

-To view the list of automatically created BOLA protection triggers, in the Wallarm Console → **Triggers** section, click **Automatically generated**.
+Each protected endpoint is assigned with the trigger.
+Triggers are displayed in Wallarm Console → **Triggers** → **Automatically generated**.

-You cannot change the auto-created BOLA triggers, they are read-only.
-In contrast, [manually](#manual-creation-of-bola-trigger) created BOLA triggers can be edited.
+You can request default Wallarm behavior including [denylisting](../../user-guides/ip-lists/denylist.md) or [graylisting](../../user-guides/ip-lists/graylist.md) BOLA attack sources by sending a request to the [Wallarm support](mailto:support@wallarm.com).

 ### Reaction to changes in API Structure

 BOLA automatic protection reacts to the [changes in API Structure](../../user-guides/api-discovery.md#tracking-changes-in-api-structure):

-* For the new endpoints, if they meet the [conditions](#using-api-discovery-with-automatic-bola-protection-enabled), the new BOLA trigger will be created.
+* For the new endpoints, if they meet the [conditions](#logic-of-automatic-bola-protection), the new BOLA trigger will be created.
 * If the endpoint with the BOLA protection trigger is removed, the corresponding BOLA trigger is deleted.

 ### Disabling API Discovery automatic BOLA protection

-In the following cases:
+Automatic BOLA protection is disabled in the following cases:

-* You API Discovery [subscription](../../about-wallarm-waf/subscription-plans.md) has expired.
+* Your API Discovery [subscription](../../about-wallarm/subscription-plans.md) has expired.
 * In response to your request, the Wallarm support team has disabled the automatic BOLA protection for API Discovery.

 All the automatically created BOLA protection triggers will be deleted.
 The automatic API Discovery BOLA protection will stop.